Abusing Cache Line Dirty States to Leak Information in Commercial Processors: WB Timing-Based Channels

-In the PLRU replacement policy implemented on gem5, as shown in table 2, the size of the replacement set is at least nine to ensure that line 0 is evicted.
-We have also tested on the commercial processor Intel(R) Xeon(R) E5-2650.
-According to \cite{Xiong2020c,Briongos2019}, the data cache in this processor uses a pseudo-LRU replacement policy.
-The experimental results show that when N is at least ten, line 0 is guaranteed to be replaced.
+In the PLRU replacement policy implemented on gem5, as shown in Table~\ref{table:one_probility}, the size of the replacement set needs to be at least nine to ensure that line~0 is evicted.
+As noted, we also tested this on an Intel~Xeon E5-2650.
+The experimental results show that when $N$ is at least ten, line~0 is guaranteed to be replaced.